 Whereas SketchUp is a catch-all 3D modeling software, Cedreo is one of the SketchUp alternatives that is highly specialized for its ideal users: homebuilders, remodelers, and interior designers.
 Cedreo is a home design software — not a 3D modelization software — so it is much easier to use than SketchUp.
 With Cedreo’s intuitive user interface, you can draw, customize, furnish, and render photorealistic 3D designs in as little as two hours.
 And because all images are stored in the cloud, Cedreo runs smoothly, from any location, even when working with large projects.

 Cedreo is an all-in-one 3D home design tool — you can create, modify, and render images within the platform (with SketchUp, you need extensions to create 3D renderings).
 With a comprehensive library of 2D symbols , 3D objects (that’s updated regularly), and built-in themes, users have the ability to quickly customize interior and exterior home designs.

 Users can show clients 3D views of a project from multiple angles, get feedback, and make changes on the spot, which means less time between proposal and approval.
-Cedreo offers video tutorials as well as live chat and phone support, although with the software’s intuitive interface, users might not need any help.
+Cedreo offers video tutorials as well as live chat and phone support, although, with the software’s user-friendly interface, users might not need any help.